rusty1968/rot-reducer/docs/structure.md

 **Separation of policy and mechanism.** The core decides *what* to do (the
 policy: verify before releasing, re-walk after recovery, latch on exhaustion).
-The board decides *how* to do it (the mechanism: SPI interposition or I3C, GPIO or reset controller IPC, in-process or cross-process).
+The platform decides *how* to do it (the mechanism: SPI interposition or I3C, GPIO or reset controller IPC, in-process or cross-process).
 Neither knows anything about the other.